Don't fall for junk accident health insurance

 If you get ambulance cover with your hospital or combined hospital and extras policies, you need to know you'll often only be covered for emergency ambulance.
 That can mean you're not covered for:

-- evacuation by air or sea ambulance – i.e. only road ambulance is covered.
+- evacuation by air or sea ambulance – often only road ambulance is covered.

-- Only available in the Northern Territory, South Australia, Victoria and rural WA.
+- Ambulance subscriptions are only available in the Northern Territory, South Australia, Victoria and rural WA.

 - Ambulance subscriptions usually don't have the kind of restrictions ambulance health cover does.